romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 Reviewers can notice obvious hints giving away that the author didn't proofread his/her pull request.
 Could it be a local file versioned unintentionally, or a comment intended to be removed before the pull request (ex: "To-do: extract logic into private method").

-Not the best way to start a review, and so much credibility lost for the author of the PR.
+Not proofreafing its own pull request is the quickest way to loose credibility.

 ### Commit messages... a story in itself